On Clarity in Performance Reporting

 • responsibility for clarity is unclear

-the reporting cycle will continue to optimise for defensibility rather than understanding.
+the execution cycle will continue to optimise for defensibility rather than understanding.

 And like most design failures in recurring systems, it does not announce itself.